Learning to Code with SVG

 Answer Sheet

-Common mistakes are missing double quote marks around attribute values, missing space between attributes, missing the start < and ending /> tags, using a semicolon where a colon is required and vice-versa, and not putting elements in the correct order.
+missing space between attributes, missing the start < and ending /> tags, using a semicolon

 1: